515 N Flagler Dr Ste P300, West Palm Beach FL 33401-4326

 What about collateral?
 How do alternative lenders secure loans?

-Most alternative loans don’t require the typical “hard” collateral you’re used to, such as property, vehicles, or cash.
+Most alternative high risk business loans don’t require the typical “hard” collateral you’re used to, such as property, vehicles, or cash.

 Instead, they secure the loan with your business revenue, in some cases purchasing a portion of your future business sales as a form of soft collateral.